 Recalls in Review: A monthly spotlight on trending regulatory enforcement issues at the CPSC.

 About Recalls in Review: As with all things, but particularly in retail, it is important to keep your finger on the pulse of what’s trending with consumers.
 Regulatory enforcement is no different – it can also be subject to pop culture trends and social media fervor.
 And this makes sense, as sales increase for a “trending” product, the likelihood of discovering a product defect or common consumer misuse also increases.
-And the CPSC is wise to focus on popular products when monitoring the marketplace for safety issues.
+Regulators focus on popular products when monitoring the marketplace for safety issues.

-As product safety lawyers, part of our expertise is knowing what types of products present “hot” issues or are likely targets for regulatory attention.
-Through Recalls in Review, we’re happy to share our observations with you.
+As product safety lawyers, we follow the products that are likely targets for regulatory attention.
+Through Recalls in Review, we share our observations with you.